 Creating a New Tradition to Honor the NEA National Heritage Fellows

-Editor’s note: In our 50th anniversary year, the 2017 Folklife Festival will feature a program called American Folk: Celebrating the NEA National Heritage Fellows.
-We are partnering with our friends at the National Endowment for the Arts, and the organization’s folk and traditional arts specialist Cheryl Shiele submitted this blog post about the new National Heritage Fellow medals.
+Editor’s note: In our 50th anniversary year, we are partnering with our friends at the National Endowment for the Arts, and the organization’s folk and traditional arts specialist Cheryl Shiele submitted this blog post about the new National Heritage Fellow medals.